raiden-network/raidex/README.md

 ## Installation

-1) please install raiden as stated in github.com/raiden-network/raiden/blob/master/docs/overview_and_guide.rst
+Clone the repository from Github

-2) `git clone git@github.com:raiden-network/raidex.git`
+`git clone git@github.com:raiden-network/raidex.git`

-3) `cd raidex`
+`cd raidex`

-It’s advised to create a virtualenv for Raidex (requires **python3.6**) and install all python dependencies there.
+Create a virtualenv for Raidex (requires **python3.6**) and install all python dependencies there.

+Install with
-4) Install with `python setup.py develop`.
+`python setup.py develop`.

 ## Run

-For the current version, seperate programs need to be run before starting raidex.
+For the current version Raiden, the Message Broker and the Commitment Service need to run before starting raidex.

 ### Raiden

-1) Run Raiden as described in https://raiden-network.readthedocs.io/en/stable/overview_and_guide.html#firing-it-up
+Start Raiden as described in the [Raiden Installation Guide](https://raiden-network.readthedocs.io/en/stable/overview_and_guide.html#firing-it-up).

-Notes:
-- Run Raiden with the same keystore file as your raidex node later on.
+> **Info:** Run Raiden with the same keystore file as your raidex node later on.

+> Question: Any commands for the keystore file?
+Commitment Service

 ### Message Broker

-1) Open your raidex directory
+Open your raidex directory

+> Question: Is there a command for this?

+Activate the virtual environment

+> Question: Is there a command for this?

-2) Run the Message Broker with `python raidex/message_broker/server.py`
+Run the Message Broker with

-Notes:
-- activate the virtual environment beforehand
+`python raidex/message_broker/server.py`

 ### Commitment Service

-If you want to run the Commitment Service by yourself..
-1) Run Raiden with the same keystore file for the Commitment Service.
+> **Info:** Run the Commitment Service with the same keystore file as Raiden

-2) Start the Commitment Service with `python raidex/commitment_service/__main__.py --trader-port *PATH_TO_RAIDEN_NODE* --keyfile *PATH_TO_KEYFILE* --pwfile *PATH_TO_PASSWORD_FILE*`
+Start the Commitment Service

+`python raidex/commitment_service/__main__.py --trader-port *PATH_TO_RAIDEN_NODE* --keyfile *PATH_TO_KEYFILE* --pwfile *PATH_TO_PASSWORD_FILE*`
-If you do have a Commitment Service instance running, you can skip the above steps.

-Notes:
+Activate the virtual environment

+> Question: Is there a command for this?

-- make sure you have an open raiden channel with the commitment service address.
-Top up the channel to be able to pay the fees.
+Open a Raiden Channel with the commitment service

+Top up the Raiden Channel to pay fees
-- activate the virtual environment before running the step 2)

 ### Raidex

+Activate the virtual environment

+> Question: Is there a command for this?

-1) Start Raidex Node with `raidex --api --keyfile=*PATH_TO_KEYFILE* --pwfile=*PATH_TO_PASSWORD_FILE* --trader-port=*PORT_TO_RAIDEN_NODE*  --api-port=*RAIDEX_API_PORT*`
+Start the Raidex Node

+`raidex --api --keyfile=*PATH_TO_KEYFILE* --pwfile=*PATH_TO_PASSWORD_FILE* --trader-port=*PORT_TO_RAIDEN_NODE*  --api-port=*RAIDEX_API_PORT*`
-Notes:

-- Run a Raiden instance with the same keystore
-- Run the programs as stated above
-- activate the virtual environment before starting raidex

 ### WebUI

+> Remark: It is already included in Raiden (can we remove it?)

 After installing all dependecies (see `./webui/README.md`), the WebUI can then be started
 with: